seven-technologies-cloud/pythonrest/README.md

 as retaining that folder can lead to the project being built using that folder and not catching any changes you made to the project files.

+If you find our solution helpful, we would appreciate your support through a donation to our [Patreon campaign](https://www.patreon.com/seventechnologiescloud)!

 Thank you for riding with us!
 Feel free to use and contribute to our project.
 PythonREST CLI Tool generates a COMPLETE API for a relational database based on a connection string.
 It reduces your API development time by 40-60% and it's OPEN SOURCE!
-Please rank this repo 5 starts if you like our job!
+Don't forget to star rate this repo if you like our job!